-Finance Bill 2016 included provisions to reduce the main rate of corporation tax to 17% from 1 April 2020.
-However, in the March 2020 Budget it was announced that the cut in the rate to 17% will now not occur and the Corporation Tax Rate will be held at 19%.
-As this has not been enacted by the balance sheet date, balances as at 31 December 2019 continue to be measured at 17%, the amended tax rate would cause a £14.8 million increase in the deferred tax liability.
+In addition, the March 2021 Budget announced that the Corporation Tax Rate will increase from 19% to 25% from 1 April 2023.
+As this has not been enacted by the balance sheet date, balances as at 31 December 2020 continue to be measured at 19%, the amended tax rate would cause an estimated increase of £43.7 million in the deferred tax liability.

 There is no uncertainty over the acceptable income tax treatment.
-Should any uncertainties arise the company will apply adopted amendments to IFRIC 23
+Should any uncertainties arise the Company will apply adopted amendments to IFRIC 23.

-11 Income tax (continued)
+10 Income tax (continued)